-Issues.
-Holly is a wheelchair user who cannot weight bear.
+Issues Holly is a wheelchair user who cannot weight bear.
 The school has performing Arts Status and all Year 8's do Dance.
-This class are developing a 'gum boot'
+This class are developing a 'gum boot' dance.

-dance.
 What reasonable adjustments are needed so Holly can participate in the lesson?

-Reasonable adjustments.
-The class teacher planned the activity so the class work in pairs and Holly was encouraged to choose her partner.
+Reasonable adjustments The class teacher planned the activity so the class work in pairs and Holly was encouraged to choose her partner.
 They were told to use their imagination to develop a dance routine which used their different abilities.
 The two pupils decided that Holly would do the hand and upper body movements and her dancing partner would do the foot and leg movements.
 The school had ensured that the rest of the class had developed an ethos of appreciating difference with inputs from a local Disabled People's organisation in Year 7.
 The class were accepting and appreciative of the two girls' dance piece.
-Outcome.
-Holly takes part in Dance and peers respect her achievements.
+Outcome Holly takes part in Dance and peers respect her achievements.

 5. A resourced secondary school for physically disabled pupils.
-Issues.
-Using New Opportunities Funding the school is running a number of after school clubs.
+Issues Using New Opportunities Funding the school is running a number of after school clubs.
 The Karate Club is run by the SENCO and her partner and they wanted to encourage disabled pupils to take part.
 What reasonable adjustments were necessary?

-Reasonable Adjustments.
-The club was organized by identifying the barriers that would prevent disabled pupils participating and devising alternatives.
-These included liaising with the English Karate Governing Body for alternative moves so the disabled students could make progress on the Dan levels; rearranging warm-ups and moves so that wheelchair users can take part and keeping instructions very clear so pupils with autism could participate.
-Outcome.
-There has been an increase in disabled pupil self- confidence and improvements in fine motor control in the class of pupils with autism or specific learning difficulties
+Reasonable organized prevent devising liaising

+by with Body for alternative moves so the disabled the Dan levels; rearranging warm-ups and can take part and keeping instructions very participate.
+Outcome There has been an increase in disabled pupil self- confidence and improvements in fine motor control in the class of pupils with autism or specific learning difficulties